Ukrainian Olympian tells CNN he will continue honoring athletes killed in war: ‘Some things are more important than sports’

 By Aleks Klosok, Amanda Davies, CNN

-Milan (CNN) — Ukrainian skeleton racer Vladyslav Heraskevych tells CNN he will defy the International Olympic Committee (IOC) and wear his helmet featuring images of athletes killed during the war in Ukraine.
+Milan (CNN) — Ukrainian skeleton racer Vladyslav Heraskevych told CNN on Tuesday that he will defy the International Olympic Committee (IOC) and wear his helmet featuring images of athletes killed during the war in Ukraine during competition.

 The IOC earlier expressed understanding for Heraskevych’s situation but said that the helmet “contravenes” the governing body’s guidelines on political statements, offering to allow him to wear a black armband in commemoration instead.

-In response, Heraskevych said at a press conference that he would wear the helmet regardless of the guidelines.

-“Yes,” the slider said in reply to a question asking if he would defy the IOC’s decision.
-“If the IOC betrays these athletes, I will not betray them.”

 “I wear this helmet two days ago, yesterday, today.
-I will wear it tomorrow and I will wear it for the race day,” Heraskevych told CNN’s Amanda Davies.
+I will wear it tomorrow and I will wear it for the race day,” Heraskevych told CNN.

 “These people sacrificed their lives and because of that, I am able to be here today.
 I’m able to be at the Olympics, and I will not betray them.”